dotnet/csharplang/proposals/low-level-struct-improvements.md

 this enables.
 Should compelling samples come up we can revisit this decision.

 This means though that `ref` fields are largely in practice `ref readonly`.
-The one exception being inside object initializers.
+The main exceptions being object initializers and when the value is known to refer to the heap.

 A `ref` field will be emitted into metadata using the `ELEMENT_TYPE_BYREF` signature.
 This is no different than how we emit `ref` locals or `ref`